20 Essential Content Marketing KPIs for Proving Your Value

 Conversion KPIs That Demonstrate Real Business Impact

-Power move: Use customer relationship management (CRM) software to track content touchpoints throughout the entire sales process.
-It’ll give you a clearer picture of how content influences deals from start to finish.
+Advanced strategy: Use customer relationship management (CRM) systems to track content touchpoints throughout the entire sales process.
+This provides clearer visualization of content influence from initial awareness through final purchase.

 Content Marketing KPI Funnel